 Firefighter Dayna and Molly the Fire Safety Dog share fun, yet educationally sound, ways to stay safe, live on the web.

-Teachers, students and parents tune in to this weekly 15-minute live streaming program where fire safety tips are disseminated in a fun format for children.
+Teachers, students and parents tune in to this live streamed program where fire safety tips are disseminated in a fun format for children.

 |Live-streaming Sparkles’ Safety Spot|